11 Survival Strategies for Professionals Migrating to the U.S.

-Therefore, you may be well advised to consider how and if you access welfare services, including free healthcare, public housing, or food stamps.
+Therefore, you should consider how and if you access welfare services, including free healthcare, public housing, or food stamps.
 Examine if you can access these for only a brief time and only because of a genuine need.
 There is now a proposal to make accessing such services a negative factor in bids for citizenship.

 Obtaining a credential evaluation early on can make a huge difference.
 You can share it with prospective employers and educational institutions.
 In the meantime, seek to leverage your overseas experience.
 Seek out employment services, staffing agencies, job boards, government services that suggest employment opportunities, and non-profit entities such as the Welcoming Center for New Pennsylvanians that seek to assist newly arrived migrants.
 Also, join professional associations and attend networking events to meet new people who may direct you toward opportunities.

 Be prepared, however, to take a survival job, even if it is beneath your qualifications or experience.
 Or consider taking a job in another field.

 11. You may experience depression, anxiety, and buyer’s remorse.

 Once you leave your home country, you will realize that you have left all that is familiar behind.
-You may have left your family.
-You left friends behind.
-You now have to establish yourself all over again.
-You need to get a job, and you might also need to juggle school, family, and employment, obtain housing, healthcare, transportation, and learn routes to and from places.
+You may have left your family, and you definitely left friends behind.
+Now, you have to establish yourself all over again.
+You need to get a job, and you might also need to juggle school, family, housing, healthcare, and transportation at the same time.
 Even mundane tasks become difficult.